offertoro/VideoViewer/part2/README.md

 * Tier 2 - Medium availability.
 This data is not accessed all the time but still needs to be available for fast access.
 Best managed on SSD.
 * Tier 3 - Low availability.
 This data is accessed by an internal analyst.
 Sometimes.
 Best managed on magnetic disks.

-We will try to VideoViewer information into these 3 tiers, which should be reflected in the db schema definition.
+We will try to separate VideoViewer information into these 3 tiers, which should be reflected in the db schema definition.
 As tier 1 data tends to hold little information (less than 100MB in our project) with a low and finite cardinality, tier 3 has essentially infinite cardinality therefore should be saved on low cost magnetic disks.
 In order to maintain low cardinality in tier 1 data, we need to estimate it beforehand to maximize SELECTs and UPDATEs and prevent INSERTs and DELETEs as much as possible.